ds160/remarkable-remember/README.md

 ## To-Do

+- [ ] Packaging for Linux, Windows and OSX
 - [ ] Automatic refresh of items
 - [ ] Template Management (Save to database, Restore, Delete)
 - [ ] ...